 Mango plays an active role in the vibrant and innovative data science community with an aim to help nurture talent and promote innovation.
 We know a diverse team means a complementary set of skills and talents, which is why we have partnered with Women in Data as their data science training and consultancy partner for the third year in a row.
 We are proud to champion people from all backgrounds and as a signatory of the Tech Talent Charter we are committed to greater diversity in recruitment and retention.
-Our free training workshops aim to give the WID audience new skills that they can apply directly at work and help them get started in their data career.
+Our free training workshops aim to give the Women in Data audience new skills that they can apply directly at work and help them get started in their data career.

 Name: Rebecca Trivella